 This is where American Express really shines.
 American Express credit cards offer the best benefits of the 3 credit card companies, especially if you qualify for more premium membership.

 As a credit card issuer, Amex can negotiate deals with merchants and partner them for excellent benefits, particularly in dining and airlines.
 So even though cardholders “lose out” slightly when it comes to ubiquity of use, American Express credit cards are still in high demand.

-3.3 Consumer protection
+Consumer protection of AMEX card